DanielWeber-Sec/grc-security-portfolio/isms-project/README.md

 ╚═╝╚══════╝╚═╝     ╚═╝╚══════╝     ╚═╝     ╚═╝  ╚═╝ ╚═════╝  ╚════╝ ╚══════╝ ╚═════╝   ╚═╝
 ```

-# ISMS Implementation Project (ISO 27001 Aligned)
+# ISMS Implementation Project (ISO 27001 aligned)

----
+## Executive Summary

-## Overview
+This project demonstrates the structured implementation of an Information Security Management System (ISMS) aligned with ISO 27001.

-This project demonstrates the design and implementation of an Information Security Management System (ISMS) aligned with ISO 27001.
+The objective was to design a practical, business-aligned security framework for a mid-sized organization, focusing on risk-based decision-making, clear governance structures, and implementable controls.

-It follows a structured, risk-based approach and focuses on translating security requirements into practical, business-aligned decisions and implementable controls.
+Rather than focusing on technical depth alone, this project emphasizes translating security requirements into management-level decisions and operationally viable structures.

 ---

-## Scenario
+## Business Scenario

 The ISMS is designed for a mid-sized automotive supplier operating in a production-driven and regulated environment.